 Because of this, I decided to tackle a simple, yet ambitious idea – I wanted to combine the chat tool I love so much – Discord – with the needs of business chat and management tools!

 The end result is quite extensive, since I wanted to put in a lot of features that I knew I would need from other platforms.

 Familiar, yet new

-One of the first things that I did was re-build the official Discord chat screen in Figma.
+One of the first things that I did was re-build the offical Discord chat screen in Figma.

 While this took some time to get right, I felt it was invaluable to understand their design system, icon sizes, element spacing, etc.

-This is the first screen that resulted in my re-build: I created a fictional Discord Business setup for Apple, creating various users and “Groups” (business-alternative to servers), as well as adding additional buttons for Microsoft Teams and Zoom integrations.
+This is the first screen that originated from my re-build: I created a fictional Discord Business setup for Apple, creating various users and “Groups” (business-alternative to servers), as well as adding additional buttons for Microsoft Teams and Zoom integrations.